mgoren/supersonic/README.md

 - Domains: localhost, [PROJECT_ID].web.app, EXAMPLE.COM (obviously replace with actual domain)
 - Google Cloud Platform: associate with this google cloud project
 - Copy site key value to `REACT_APP_RECAPTCHA_SITE_KEY` in `.env`.

-## Setup Stripe or PayPal:

-Stripe configuration:
-- On Stripe console, disable all payment methods except Cards, Apple Pay, Google Pay
-- Copy the publishable key to the `.env` file.
-(Use test key until ready to launch.)

-PayPal configuration:
-- Don't want to accept Venmo?
-Comment out the venmo line in `config.js`.
-- Copy the client ID to the `.env` file.
-Ignore the secret key.
-(Use sandbox mode key until ready to launch.)

 ## Copy `.env` file values over to GitHub Secrets for workflow use: